 - Formative verbal feedback is given in the tutorials

-- An understanding of the application of engineering principles for the evaluation of patients and for the development of products and systems for the lower limb amputee and disable patients need orthotics.
+- An understanding of the application of engineering principles for the evaluation of patients and for the development of prosthetic products and systems for lower limb amputees and introduction to the orthotics used by disabled patients.

 - An understanding the role of human movement measurement technical in the clinical rehabilitation, especially for lower limb amputees.

 |001||Give qualitative and quantitative descriptions of the normal gait cycle,||CPT||C1|

 |002||Understand the measurement methods and quantitative analysis of gait.||PT||C1|